 Oxidizing is another popular method of sanitation used in spas and tubs.
 Shock oxidizers are added into the water to destroy bad odors and residue coming from soakers like dead skin, cosmetics, and oils.
 Oxidizers keep the water free from organic matter and clouding.
 It also helps in fighting off bacteria.
 Shock oxidizing should be done weekly and should take no longer than 10 minutes.

-Nothing beats a good scrubbing to get rid of the buildup of scum, calcification, and other residue on the exposed surfaces of your tub.
+Nothing beats a good scrubbing to get rid of the buildup of scum, calcification, and other residues on the exposed surfaces of your tub.
 Use mild suds-free and non-abrasive cleansers and soft nylon or rag scrubbers to get rid of the dirt.

 Common baking soda helps a lot in cleaning the smaller surface areas of the tub.
-Living in an area where hard water is the only supply available means you’ll have to clean your tub harder because of calcification that can occur on all areas of the tub, internal or external.
+Living in an area where hard water is the only supply available means you’ll have to clean your tub harder because of calcification that can occur in all areas of the tub, internal or external.
 You can also use scale removers that are specially formulated for cleaning hard water residue.
 There are even spa shining agents to give your tub a “good as new” look.

 Some spas come with spa pillows.
 Follow the manufacturer’s instructions on removing and cleaning the spa pillows.
 These parts may need special care and cleaning agents depending on the materials used.